Diego Giacometti: Work of Diego Giacometti

 His sculptures are sometimes amusing or picturesque.
-For example, L'Autruche (The Ostrich) owed its existence to the fact that his friend Dr. Binet, not knowing what to do with an ostrich egg, gave it to Diego who integrated inside an ostrich that he had dreamed and sculpted.
+For example, L'Autruche (The Ostrich) owed its existence to the fact that his friend Dr. Binet, not knowing what to do with an ostrich egg, gave it to Diego, who integrated inside an ostrich that he had dreamed and sculpted.
 Diego Giacometti's animal art was rich.
-Along with familiar animals he liked to have animals that symbolized force, power and beauty such as the heads of lions, wolves and horses.
+Along with familiar animals, he liked to have animals that symbolized force, power and beauty, such as the heads of lions, wolves and horses.

 He used bronze, a material that permitted him to sculpt in great detail, grace and elasticity.
 Diego's animals called for special, often costly techniques such as the lost wax method.
-His animals were so finely done they helped make his reputation.
+His animals were so finely done that they helped make his reputation.

 After the death of Alberto in 1966, Diego redoubled his efforts, doing works of importance for decorators such as Georges Geffroy and Henri Samuel, or ensembles for public works such as the Fondation Maeght in Saint-Paul-de-Vence, the Chagall Museum in Nice, and the Picasso Museum in Paris.
 It was only after Alberto died that Diego came to be widely recognized as an important artist.

-He died at the American Hospital of Paris, on 15 July 1985, aged 83 years old.
+He died at the American Hospital of Paris on 15 July 1985, aged 83 years old.

-A major selection of his working material—over 500 items from the studio—has been given in 1986 by his estate to the Musée des Arts Décoratifs, Paris, following his exhibition held a few months after his death.
+A major selection of his working material—over 500 items from the studio—was given in 1986 by his estate to the Musée des Arts Décoratifs, Paris, following his exhibition held a few months after his death.

 Giacometti was close friends and a mentor for celebrated designer Ingrid Donat.